-- Disposable income: Generally, the monthly payment for a Chapter 13 bankruptcy is calculated based on your income minus national standards deductions for items such as transportation, housing, food, utilities, etc. and secured debt payments for your home mortgage and car payments.
+- Disposable income: Generally, the monthly payment for a Chapter 13 bankruptcy is calculated based on your income minus national standards deductions for items such as transportation, housing, food, utilities, etc., and secured debt payments for your home mortgage and car payments.

 - Priority debts: Your Chapter 13 bankruptcy plan must provide for the repayment in full of priority debts such as federal and state income taxes, alimony, and child support.

-- Best interest of creditors: The plan must at least give unsecured creditors an amount equal to what they would have received from a Chapter 7 bankruptcy liquidation in Los Angeles county.
+- Best interest of creditors: The plan must at least give unsecured creditors an amount equal to what they would have received from a Chapter 7 bankruptcy liquidation in Los Angeles County.

 What Happens At The End Of The Repayment Plan?

 Once you complete your repayment plan, then the remaining dischargeable debt that was not paid back during the term of your plan will be discharged.
-This means that you will no longer be personally liable for the payment on these debts.
+This means that you will no longer be personally liable for the payment of these debts.

 What Are The Benefits Of A Chapter 13 Bankruptcy?

 - You will be able to keep your home and automobile, possibility with lower payments and interest rates.

 - Attorney fees are paid through a payment plan and not upfront.

 - Wage garnishments and collection calls will stop.